gpaterno/openstack_explained/5_dualmode_hybrid.md

 ** Note ** Limitations.

+By adopting VMware vSphere and ESXi, you will have in some limitations in using OpenStack.
+Namely, you can't run a storage different from what is supported by VMware, i.e. you can't use Swift for example.
+Same thing on the network side.
+The only supported SDN is through NSX and without it you will be able to use only flat VLANs or flat DHCP.
+Glance cannot be shared between environments and is limited to the VMWare datastore.

 The upstream OpenStack distribution supports VMWare out of the box by integrating with VMWare vsphere management server.
 If you want to have a commercial support, the following OpenStack distributions support the VMware ESXi hypervisor in a cloud environment:

 * HP Helion OpenStack
 * Mirantis OpenStack Private Cloud Software